Characterization of Multianode Photomultiplier Tubes for use in the CLAS12 RICH Detector: Calibration of laser photon flux

 The knowledge of the absolute number of photons hitting the photomultiplier tubes during the characterization gave us the possibility to measure the quantum efficiency of the MaPMTs for each pixel.
 The average number of photoelectrons, $\mu$, is proportional to the quantum efficiency:

 where $\int_{S_{pixel}}\frac {dN_\gamma}{dS} dS$ is the number of photons integrated over the pixel's area, $S_{pixel}$, and $\epsilon_{QE}$ is the quantum efficiency of the pixel.
 The integration included the measured light field at the position of the pixel under study.
 The parameter $\mu$ was determined during the PMT characterization.
+Possible photoelectron collection inefficiency was taken into account and approximated in the computational model during the calculation of $\mu$.